Length

 What is a BTU?

-BTU stands for British Thermal Unit — the amount of heat energy needed to raise one pound of water by 1°F. In HVAC, the relevant measure is BTU per hour (BTU/hr), which describes how fast a system can remove heat from (or add heat to) a space.
+BTU stands for British Thermal Unit, the amount of heat energy needed to raise one pound of water by 1°F. In HVAC, the number that matters is BTU per hour (BTU/hr), which describes how fast a system can add/remove heat to/from a space.
 A higher BTU/hr rating means a more powerful system.

 Before mechanical refrigeration, buildings were cooled with blocks of ice.
-Melting one ton of ice over 24 hours removes exactly 12,000 BTU/hr of heat — that's where the unit comes from.
-Today, 1 ton = 12,000 BTU/hr.
+Melting one ton of ice over 24 hours removes exactly 12,000 BTU/hr.
+That's where the unit comes from.
+Today 1 ton = 12,000 BTU/hr.
 A 2-ton AC removes 24,000 BTU/hr.
-Contractors quote in tons; this calculator shows both.
+Contractors quote in tons; equipment spec sheets list both.

 Why right-sizing matters